Evangelical leaders who supported Trump's presidency are waiting for other candidates in 2024

 Although Graham didn't endorse in 2016, he held rallies across the country during the primary and general election to boost evangelical turnout.
 He later called Trump's 2016 victory a sign "God's hand was at work."

-In December 2020, Graham tweeted that he "tend[s] to believe" Trump's false assertion that the 2020 election was stolen and criticized the ten House Republicans who voted to impeach him after the Jan.
-6 attacks on the capitol.
+In December 2020, Graham tweeted that he "tend[s] to believe" Trump's false assertion that the 2020 election was stolen and criticized the 10 House Republicans who voted to impeach him after the Jan.
+6 attacks on the Capitol.

 Several other evangelical leaders, too, are waiting for the field to fill out in the next few months.
 It's a sign that although he's the former president and the only declared candidate, Trump is not entering the upcoming GOP primary season with the full backing of key allies and supporters.